bartekpacia/fhome/README.md

 [![Go Reference][go-reference-badge]][go-reference-link] [![Go
 Report][go-report-badge]][go-report-link]

-> I do these things not because they're easy, but because I thought they're
+> I do these things not because they're easy, but because I thought they would
-> gonna be easy.
+> be easy.

 Package and CLI to communicate with [F&Home – a smart home system][fhome].